-Boerne Housing Authority is a Public Housing Agency in Boerne, Texas that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Boerne Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Boerne Housing Authority serves Boerne.